ksnip/ksnip/README.md

 The continuous build version is also available as edge, in order to install it you need to provide the edge flag:
 `$ sudo snap install ksnip --edge`

-Snap startup time can be speed up and console output cleaned up by running following commands:
+Snap startup time can be speed up and console output cleaned up from following error `Could not create AF_NETLINK socket (Permission denied)` by running following commands:
 `$ snap connect ksnip:network-observe`
 `$ snap connect ksnip:network-manager-observe`

-`$ snap connect ksnip:system-observe`
+If you need to save screenshots to a removable media, following additional connection is required:
 `$ snap connect ksnip:removable-media`

 This needs to be done only once and connects some snap plugs which are currently not auto-connected.